Ricky Gonzalez: ARCA

-He made his ARCA debut at Chicago in Wayne Peterson Racing's No. 06 Chevrolet, and would make one other start in that car in the next race at Salem.
+Gonzalez made his ARCA debut at Chicago in Wayne Peterson Racing's No. 06 Chevrolet, and would make one other start in that car in the next race at Salem.
 He crashed out of both races and would finish 27th and 26th, respectively.
 With these starts, Gonzalez became the first Hispanic American to start an ARCA race.
 In 2005, Gonzalez would run full-time and for rookie of the year with the Peterson team split between their various entries (No. 6, No. 16 and No. 06).
 He was not eligible to run at Daytona, so his first start of the year came in the second race of the season at Nashville, which he did not qualify for along with a staggering twelve other races.
 The Peterson team was underfunded and had to start and park in a large number of Gonzalez's starts.
 In the race at Pocono which Gonzalez was going to run the full race in, he was running in the top 10 until he suffered a broken transmission and radiator and did not finish the race.
 For the final two races of the season, Gonzalez fielded his own team instead.
 Although he had his own car and equipment, he still used Peterson's car numbers (No. 06 at Salem and No. 16 at Talladega) and owner points.
 Gonzalez's team partnered with Lafferty Motorsports to field his Talladega entry.

 Gonzalez would not make any NASCAR or ARCA starts in 2006, but did return in 2007 in ARCA, when he attempted three races.
 He first returned to the Peterson team, with a DNQ in the No. 0 at Nashville.
 The first race in which he did qualify for was at the Milwaukee Mile, where the team got to run the full race in Darrell Basham's No. 94 car thanks to support from Richardson-Netzloff-Harmon Racing (co-owned by driver Mike Harmon, who at the time was competing in ARCA full-time).
 Although Gonzalez finished eight laps down, he picked up a solid 18th-place finish.
 He returned to the same car the following race at Gateway, which was without RNH support.
 Gonzalez failed to qualify the No. 94, but was given a chance to return to the Peterson No. 0 again when team owner-driver Wayne Peterson stepped out of the start and park ride for Gonzalez, who would do the same.
 This would end up being Gonzalez's last ARCA start.